Episode 251 - Top Ten Reads of 2025 with Russell of Ink and Paper Blog

 – Upcoming Reads –

-A Lost Lady – Willa Cather (CW)
+Death Comes for the Archbishop – Willa Cather (CW)

-Thrawn Janet by Robert Louis Stevenson and The Open Door by Margaret Oliphant from The Penguin Book of Ghost Stories: From Elizabeth Gaskell to Ambrose Bierce (CW)(EF) (audiobook)
+‘The Moonlit Road’ by Ambrose Bierce from The Penguin Book of Ghost Stories: From Elizabeth Gaskell to Ambrose Bierce (CW)(EF) (audiobook

-– 2025 Readalong Theme and 3rd Quarter Book –
+– 2025 Readalong Theme and 4th Quarter Book –

-The 3rd Quarter Readalong is The Upstairs House by Julia Fine.
-The Zoom conversation will take place on Sunday, August 17th at 7pm (ET).
+The 4th Quarter Readalong is How to Sell a Haunted House by Grady Hendrix.
+The Zoom conversation will take place on Sunday, November 9th at 7pm (ET).
 Send us an email if you would like to join.
 You can join the online conversation via the Goodreads discussion thread.
-We are also planning a companion read of The Yellow Wallpaper by Charlotte Perkins Gilman.

 Over the course of the year, we will be reading The Penguin Book of Ghost Stories: From Elizabeth Gaskell to Ambrose Bierce, one story at a time.
 If you would like to join us there is a schedule available on Goodreads or we can email a copy.